WeAreCloudar/cloudar_acm_plus/README.md

 ## Implementation notes

 See cfn.yaml as an example.

-IMPORTANT:
-For the delete and cleanup functionality it is required to set the following output in your cloudformation.

-`Outputs:`
-&nbsp;&nbsp;  `NameCustomResource:`
-&nbsp;&nbsp;&nbsp;&nbsp;    `Description: The arn of the certificate created by NameCustomResource `
-&nbsp;&nbsp;&nbsp;&nbsp;    `Value: !GetAtt NameCustomResource.certificate_arn`

 Parameters for Type: Custom::CreateCertificates :
 - DomainName: (REQUIRED type:String) The domain name for the acm certificate.